 There are over 150 types of headaches, but the most common types include: tension, migraine, cluster, daily chronic headaches, cranial neuralgias, and headaches being a consequence of underlying conditions, such as TMJ (temporomandibular joint) dysfunction, vascular disorders, sinus issues or tumors.
 One of the most common secondary pains that is typical for hair stylists, carpenters, and truck drivers is cervicogenic headache and it is related to problems with the bones in a neck (vertebrae), joints, or neck muscles.

-When experiencing a headache, most of us would never associate our sensation with a jaw trouble but in fact TMJ (temporomandibular joint) disorder is the second frequent cause for headaches, especially tension ones.
-70% of the population have at least one symptom of TMJ disorder.
+When experiencing a headache, most of us would never associate our sensation with jaw trouble but in fact, TMJ (temporomandibular joint) disorder is the second frequent cause for headaches, especially tension ones.
+70% of the population has at least one symptom of TMJ disorder.